Arvindh-1211/web_automation/README.md

    pip install selenium
    ```

-2. Download the ChromeDriver that matches your version of Chrome from [here](https://sites.google.com/a/chromium.org/chromedriver/downloads) and place it in a directory that is included in your system's PATH.
+2. Download the ChromeDriver that matches your version of Chrome and place it in a directory that is included in your system's PATH.

 3. Run the script to automate the form-filling process.
 The Chrome browser will stay open after execution, allowing you to review the final state.